-- 14 While there is uncertainty in terms of how low market prices will settle, market information - 15 suggests that further sustained downside price movements are limited.
-This market information - 16 includes historical price movements, gas producer break-even costs and coal-gas fuel switching - 17 price levels.
-The proposed hedging price targets, as described in the previous section, have - 18 been developed in consideration of these market factors. - 19 The following figure shows historical daily and monthly, as well as recent forward natural gas - 20 prices (as of December 1, 2015) for AECO/NIT.
+14 While there is uncertainty in terms of how low market prices will settle, market information includes historical price movements, gas producer break-even costs and coal-gas fuel switching price levels.
+The proposed hedging price targets, as described in the previous section, have price levels.
+The proposed hedging price targets, as describedbeen developed in consideration of these market factors.